1995

-From top to bottom, left to right: The Oklahoma City bombing kills 168 people, to become the deadliest act of domestic terrorism in U.S. history; Israeli Prime Minister Yitzhak Rabin is assassinated at a peace rally in Tel Aviv; O. J. Simpson is found not guilty of murder in one of the most-watched and controversial trials in U.S. history; Windows 95 is released by Microsoft; the Sampoong Department Store collapse in Seoul kills over 500 people; the Srebrenica massacre takes place during the Bosnian War, as Bosnian Serb forces kill more than 8,000 Bosniak men and boys; the Great Hanshin earthquake strikes Kobe, Japan, killing over 6,000 people and causing widespread destruction; American Airlines Flight 965 crashes into a mountain near Cali, Colombia, killing 151 people and prompting global changes in aviation safety procedures; Tejano singer Selena is murdered by the president of her fan club.
+From top to bottom, left to right: The Oklahoma City bombing kills 168 people, the deadliest act of domestic terrorism in U.S. history; Israeli Prime Minister Yitzhak Rabin is assassinated at a peace rally in Tel Aviv; O. J. Simpson is found not guilty of murder; Windows 95 is released by Microsoft; the Sampoong Department Store collapse in Seoul kills over 500 people; the Srebrenica massacre takes place during the Bosnian War; the Great Hanshin earthquake strikes Kobe, Japan, killing over 6,000 people; American Airlines Flight 965 crashes into a mountain near Cali, Colombia, killing 151 people; and Tejano singer Selena is murdered by the president of her fan club, Yolanda Saldívar.